Changpeng Zhao: Personal life

-Zhao has said that he is "a Canadian citizen, period."
-Born in China in 1977, Zhao acquired a Canadian visa in 1989 and left China that same year after the harrowing events of the Tiananmen Square.
-In 2022, Zhao said that he acquired Canadian citizenship 30 years beforehand, around in 1992.
-In 2005 he moved back to China, eventually owning an apartment in Shanghai.
-In 2015, he sold his Shanghai apartment and used the funds to purchase Bitcoin.
-Zhao stayed in China until after the Chinese government banned crypto exchanges in late 2017.
-He is currently based in Singapore.
+In 2005, he moved back to China, eventually owning an apartment in Shanghai.
+In 2015, he sold his Shanghai apartment and used the funds to purchase bitcoin.
+Zhao stayed in China until the Chinese government banned crypto exchanges in late 2017.
+He is currently based in Dubai, United Arab Emirates.

+Zhao met his wife Yang Weiqing in 1999 and they married in 2003.
+They have two children.
+They divorced when their eldest daughter was two years old, around 2005.
+Zhao has been in a "life partner" relationship with his business partner and fellow Binance co-founder, Yi He, since they met in 2014.
+They have three children together.

+Citizenship

+Zhao is a Canadian, French, and UAE citizen.
+In 2022, Zhao said that he had acquired Canadian citizenship some 30 years before, around 1992 shortly after immigrating to the country with his family.

+Political views

+With regards to his political beliefs, Zhao stated in 2021 in Singapore, "I am not a complete libertarian, I'm not an anarchist...
+I don't believe human civilization is advanced enough to live in a world with no rules."

+Philanthropy

-Zhao has said he plans to donate up to 99% of his wealth, following the philanthropic feats of other global business magnates and investors.
+Zhao has said he plans to donate up to 99% of his wealth, following the philanthropic examples of other global business magnates and investors such as Bill Gates and Warren Buffett.
 "I intend to donate most of my wealth, as many other entrepreneurs or founders have done, from Peabody to today.
 I intend to donate 90%, 95%, or 99% of my wealth."

-According to a Reuters investigative story about Binance, Zhao had a romantic relationship with former Chinese travel television show host and Binance co-founder Yi He for "several years."
-She later gave birth to a son in the United States.